desktop/desktop/CONTRIBUTING.md

   GIFs on macOS and Windows.
 * **List some other applications where this enhancement exists, if applicable.**

-### Up For Grabs
+### Accepting PRs

-As the team is working towards the 1.0 release, we'll identify enhancements or bugs that can be categorised as tasks that:
+As part of building GitHub Desktop, we'll identify tasks that are good for external contributors to pick up.
+These tasks:

  - have low impact, or have a known workaround
- - should be fixed
+ - should be addressed
  - have a narrow scope and/or easy reproduction steps
  - can be worked on independent of other tasks

-These issues will be labelled as [`up-for-grabs`](https://github.com/desktop/desktop/labels/up-for-grabs) in the repository.
-If you are interested in contributing to the project, please comment on the issue to let the maintainers (and community) know you are interested in picking this up.
+These issues will be labelled as [`accepting-prs`](https://github.com/desktop/desktop/labels/accepting-prs) in the repository.
+If you are interested in contributing to the project, please comment on the issue to let the core team (and the community) know you are interested in the issue.

 ## Additional Notes